vertuzz/fullstack-challenge/README.md

         - Full Address
         - Class Description
         - Estimated Market Value
-    - Users should be able to search for properties from the database and add them to their property list.
+    - Users should be able to search for properties from the database.
         - Users should be able to search on the following values:
             - Full Address
             - Class
             - Estimated_Market_Value
             - BLDG_USE
             - BUILDING_SQ_FT
+    - Properties should be able to be added to a personal property list of the user.
     - Properties on the users list should have an option to be removed.

 5. **Security**:
     - Implement basic security practices for the backend API and user authentication.